An introduction to Coxeter polyhedra: Coxeter polyhedra

-A set of nodes in a Coxeter diagram $D$ generates a \emph{Coxeter subdiagram} $D'\subset D$ that consists of these nodes plus all the edges in $D$ joining them.
-Coxeter subdiagrams correspond to principal submatrices of the Gram matrix.
-By Lemma \ref{bijection:lemma}, the faces of $P$ correspond to the spherical Coxeter subdiagrams of $D$, while the ideal vertices of $P$ correspond to the Euclidean ones.
-We now would like to quickly understand when a subdiagram is spherical or Euclidean: this amounts to classifying spherical and Euclidean Coxeter simplexes, and their Coxeter diagrams.
+Let a Coxeter diagram $D$ describe a Coxeter polyhedron $P \subset \matX^n$.
+A set of nodes in $D$ generates a subdiagram $D'\subset D$ that consists of these nodes plus all the edges in $D$ joining them.
+Subdiagrams correspond to principal submatrices of the Gram matrix.

+If a subdiagram $D' \subset D$ is the Coxeter diagram of some Coxeter polytope $Q\subset \matX^k$, we say that it is a \emph{Coxeter subdiagram}.
+By Lemma \ref{bijection:lemma}, the faces of $P$ correspond to the spherical Coxeter subdiagrams of $D$, while the ideal vertices of $P$ correspond to the Euclidean subdiagrams with $k=n-1$.